kapitsa2811/PatternRecognition_TeamTasks/README.md

 0.0001 |0.9703
 0.00001 | 0.9706

-Since the computational time is not critical and the learning only improves (loss decreases, no overfitting), the script chooses the tolerance which performs best regarding mean accuracy to continue with.
+Since the computational time is not a critical factor and the learning only improves (loss decreases, no overfitting), the script chooses the tolerance which performs best regarding mean accuracy to continue with.